openjdk/apidiff/make/README.md

 * Use local copies of the dependencies on the same machine.
-  The details can be specified in an alternate `version-numbers` file, or you can bypas the script entirely and invoke `make` directly.
+  The details can be specified in an alternate `version-numbers` file, or you can bypass the script entirely and invoke `make` directly.

 For more details, see the comments in `make/build.sh` and use the `--help` option when running the script.